HemaxiN/VectorAnnotationTool/README.md

-# VectorAnnotationTool
+# Vector Annotation Tool

 Simple tool for 3D nucleus-Golgi polarity vector annotation.
+This tool can be used to annotate vectors for [3DCellPol](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4947066) training.

 ![](https://github.com/HemaxiN/VectorAnnotationTool/blob/main/images/annotation_tool.png)

-This tool can be used to annotate vector for [3DCellPol](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4947066) training.

 ### How to Use It